 - For stains on microfiber couches, rubbing alcohol works really well to remove them.
 Apply the rubbing alcohol on a white cloth, and blot the stain.
 Repeat until the stain disappears.

-Just Few More Deep Cleaning Tips!
+Just Few More Deep Cleaning Checklist Items!

 - Use a bit of WD-40 to get rid of scuffmarks on your floor.
 Just put the WD-40 on a rag or bristle brush and scrub away the scuffs.